 To protect yourself, you first need to know what kinds of blackmail happen on the internet.
 You may also want to explore our other articles on this topic:

 Categories of blackmail and related crimes

-Blackmail, extortion and several other related crimes fall under the general category of coercion, in which when someone is forced to do or not do something.
-The specifics of how the crimes are defined varies from country to country, but coercion-related crimes are almost always illegal.
+Blackmail, extortion, and several other related crimes fall under the general category of coercion, in which when someone is forced to do or not do something.
+The specifics of how the crimes are defined vary from country to country, but coercion-related crimes are almost always illegal.

 Often, attackers will take control of a user’s computer by sending phishing emails.
 These are misleading emails, disguised as security alerts or other urgent correspondence.
 Once a victim clicks the links in these emails, a virus is installed on the computer.
-The hacker then locks out the user or threatens to delete all information on the computer unless a ransom is paid.
+The hacker then locks out the user or threatens to delete all information on the computer unless the target pays a ransom.

-Blackmail is the use of threat to force or prevent someone from doing something.
-Demanding that someone take nude photos to avoid having compromising information released online is an example of Internet blackmail.
+Blackmail is the use of a threat to force or prevent someone from doing something.
+Demanding that someone take nude photos to avoid having compromising information released online is an example of internet blackmail

 In a variation on this attack, instead of searching for preexisting files a blackmailer may simply take control of the victim’s webcam and record compromising videos.
 He or she then uses these videos to blackmail the victim.